Edited by Mike Aquino.

 The scale of Angkor Wat is overwhelming; while a one-day pass is enough to reveal the highlights, you can buy a three- or even a seven-day pass to explore the Angkor temples in microscopic detail.

-Opened in 2007, the Angkor National Museum houses thousands of artifacts recovered from Angkor Wat and the surrounding areas in an impressive building.
+Opened in 2007, the Angkor National Museum (location on Google Maps) houses thousands of artifacts recovered from Angkor Wat and the surrounding areas in an impressive building.

 Relics from the ancient Angkor Empire – including over 6,000 lintels, assorted statues of Hindu gods, Buddhist bodhisattvas and sandstone reliefs – tell the fascinating story of the Angkor Empire's beginnings and eventual downfall.